Das-Kollektiv/tdme2/README-MiniScript.md

 ```

 Global variables can always be accessed by using the "$GLOBAL." accessor.
-By default variables are read from current context and if it has not been found from root context.
+By default variables are read from current context and if they have not been found from root context.
 ```
 ...
 # user script function to test global variable access